benjamin-glitsos/make-walk/README.md

 ## Installation

-This program is a single bash script which you can download, put into your PATH and then alias in your `.bashrc`.
+This program is a single bash script and hence it is quite simple to install.

-First run commands such as these to add it to your PATH:
+First run commands such as these to download the script and add it to your PATH:

 ```bash
 git clone git@github.com:benjamin-glitsos/makewalk.git